jackivan88/wseh2017-18/Chapter 1.1 The Five Themes of Geography.md

 1. Find your new assigned seat
 2. Write down tonight's homework in your planner and leave your planner on your desk for me to sign
-3. Review the syllabus in preparation for the Class Supply List, Class procedures, and Class Preparation quizzes
+3. Review the syllabus in preparation for the Class Supply List, Class Procedures, and Class Preparation quizzes

 ## Assessment